wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-network-ids-suricata.rst

 On Linux RHEL monitored endpoint:

-- Install Suricata (tested with version 5.0.4).
-It requires EPEL repository (be aware that this repository depends on your operating system version):
+- Install Suricata on the RHEL 7 monitored endpoint from the EPEL repository.
+Take into account that Suricata was tested using 5.0.4 and that the EPEL repository depends on your operating system version:

     .. code-block:: XML

         yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm
         yum -y install suricata-5.0.4

-- Download and extract Emerging rules:
+- Download and extract Emerging rules.

     .. code-block:: console